 Simulation can be offered as a response to the challenge of ensuring consistent learning in clinical practice and has become increasingly attractive as an alternative education strategy in many settings.
 Simulators have a valuable role in giving the trainee exposure to specific scans and pathologies in a standardised setting, which enables the trainee to gain in confidence whilst learning to scan.
 Psychomotor skills can be developed in the safety of a classroom, and the trainee will be introduced to a wide range of scanning appearances to prepare them for real-life scanning.
 The use of simulators can never replace scanning performed in a clinical setting with patients and should therefore only be incorporated as an adjunct during training.
-Simulators and the use of 'live models' provide a method for giving feedback to the trainee during formative training and may also have a limited role within a summative assessment.
+Simulators provide a tool for giving feedback to the trainee during formative training and may also have a limited role within a summative assessment.
 This, however, should not substitute assessment in a real clinical situation that would include patient interaction, scanning, management of machine set-up and reporting.